ozzmanmuhammad/SMART-ML/README.md

 ## Live Application
 You can also access the live version of the application hosted on Streamlit Sharing by visiting https://smart-ml.streamlit.app/.
+The app may crash because of the stream cloud resources limitation.

 ## Features